-The NIST Artificial Intelligence Risk Management Framework (AI RMF) is a recent framework developed by The National Institute of Standards and Technology (NIST) to guide organizations across all sectors in the use of artificial intelligence (AI) and its systems.
+The NIST Artificial Intelligence Risk Management Framework (AI RMF) is a recent framework developed by the National Institute of Standards and Technology (NIST) to guide organizations across all sectors in the use of artificial intelligence (AI) and its systems.
 As AI continues to become implemented in nearly every sector — from healthcare to finance to national defense — it also brings new risks and concerns with it.

 The increased implementation of AI technology means that ensuring trust, safety, and ethical use is one of the most important areas to consider going forward.
 The rapid adoption of AI technology means that businesses need to consider the risks of doing so and how they can implement AI safely and securely.